Prince Edward County makes its mark as a major Pinot Noir producer

 Some of the best wineries in Prince Edward County are in the township of Hillier, where clay-loam soil sits on decomposing fractured limestone with an underlying limestone bedrock.
 The Pinot Noirs are typically fresh and light-bodied with bracing acidity and a strong mineral streak.
 Sound Burgundian?
 Perhaps, but four producers in “the County”, as it’s affectionately known, helped me look beyond Burgundy to what is truly unique about their Pinot Noir.

 Two hours east of Toronto and southwest of Ottawa, Prince Edward County is essentially an island separated from the mainland by a bay.
 It only takes 15 minutes to get across on the Glenora Ferry but in summer you might have to line-up for an hour or two.
-With only 26,000 full-ltime residents, the County has become a top gastronomical destination, with 10 breweries, five cider producers and 40 wineries (it’s always had a vibrant arts scene).
+With only 26,000 full-time residents, the County has become a top gastronomical destination, with 10 breweries, five cider producers and 40 wineries (it’s always had a vibrant arts scene).
 Now, with the development of the wine industry, fine dining and accommodation options have increased - in high season a night at Wellington’s Drake Devonshire or Picton’s Royal Hotel now costs more than the Hilton in downtown Toronto.

 Up until the 1990s, when the first experimental plantings of grape vines started, Prince Edward County was known mainly for its dairy farms, apple orchards and pristine beaches at the Sandbanks provincial park.
 It’s taken the better part of two decades for quality to catch up with ambition, but now the County – which became an official Canadian wine region in 2007 – produces some of the world’s most notable cool-climate Pinot Noir.